SPARQL-Anything/sparql.anything/BROWSER.md

 # Headless Browser

-## SPARQL Anything Inside a Docker Container
+## SPARQL-Anything-powered Fuseki Endpoint Inside a Docker Container

 The [headless browser](https://github.com/microsoft/playwright-java) has quite a few dependencies.
-You can run it natively if you get them all but it is easier to just run SPARQL Anything in a docker container (containing all the required dependencies) when you know you need to the use the browser.
+You can run it natively if you get them all but it is easier to just run SPARQL-Anything in a docker container (containing all the required dependencies) when you know you need to the use the browser.

 Option 1 (use a prebuilt docker image)